 Can I still apply if I’m not from the U.S.?

-Yes!
-We receive applications from all over the world and typically accept 15-25% of our companies from outside the US.
-You must be able to visit the U.S., at miniumum, for the duration of the Customer Immersions and Investor Roadshows -- ~4 of the 14 weeks.
+Yes.
+We receive applications from all over the world and typically accept 15-25% of our companies from outside the United States.
+You must be able to visit the U.S. at minimum for the duration of the Customer Immersions and Investor Roadshows.